lvwerra/jupyterplot/README.md

 ![single-plot](notebooks/images/plot_multiple_static.gif)

-**Note:** The data is fed with two brackets `[[y1, y2, y3]]`.
-The first list corresponds the plots, wheras the second list to each line of each plot as we will also see in the next example.
+**Note:** The data is fed to `pp.update()` as a list of lists, where each sublist corresponds to the curves that are generated in each subplot.

 ### Multiple plots
 <div class="codecell" markdown="1">